linxule/linxule.github.io/_pages/about.md

 Resources and tools
 -----
-During my study and research, I collect various types of[learning resources and tools](https://www.notion.so/linxule/Learning-Resources-and-tools-7ada6088f41745a8989ff86259884c7c).This list covers various topics, such as:
+During my study and research, I collect various types of [learning resources and tools](https://www.notion.so/linxule/Learning-Resources-and-tools-7ada6088f41745a8989ff86259884c7c).
+This list covers various topics, such as:

 * Programming languages(LaTex, R, Stata)
 * Research methods(CARMA)